What does the Masters golf tournament champion win?

-More than just the Green Jacket… Everything the 2022 Masters champion will win with victory at Augusta National Golf Club.
+More than just the Green Jacket… Everything the Masters champion wins with victory at Augusta National Golf Club.

 The Green Jacket

-The champion can keep and wear their jacket anywhere they wish for just under a year, having to hand it back before the following year’s event.
+The champion can keep and wear their Green Jacket anywhere they wish for just under a year, having to hand it back before the following year’s event.
 From then on, the jacket can only be worn in Augusta’s grounds.

 The Masters Tournament prize money

-Only the PGA Tour’s Players Championship, which pays the winner $3.6m from a whopping total purse of $20m, is richer.
+Only the PGA Tour’s Players Championship, which pays the winner $4.5m from a whopping total purse of $25m, pays better.

 Five-year peace of mind

-For the five years after their Augusta win, the Masters champion can rest easier knowing that he receives an exemption to the PGA Tour and to golf’s other three men’s majors, The Open, US Open and US PGA Championship.
+For the five years after their Augusta win, the Masters champion can rest easier knowing that he receives an exemption to the PGA Tour and golf’s other three men’s majors, The Open, US Open, and US PGA Championship.

-A momento of his Masters win: Trophy & medals
+A memento of his Masters win: Trophy & medals

-Introduced in 1993, the winner receives a replica of the permanent Masters Trophy (above), which depicts the Clubhouse and includes the names of every winner and runner-up.
+Introduced in 1993, the winner receives a replica of the permanent Masters Trophy (above), which depicts the Augusta National Clubhouse and includes the names of every winner and runner-up.

 He also receives a Masters gold medallion, measuring 3.4 inches in diameter, weighing 2.3 ounces and featuring a view of the Founders Circle in front of the Clubhouse.